A person experiencing stomach pain

 In the words of Nancy Mure, “In understanding the basics of digestion, you'll discover who's in charge.
 Here's a hint.
 It's not you.”

 When all is well, we don’t give digestion much thought.
 However, as soon as problems arise, it’s hard to think about anything else.
 For many, stomach pain after drinking alcohol is a recurring problem, while others experience lower abdominal pain after drinking alcohol.
 So, how does alcohol affect the digestive system?
 What does alcohol do to your stomach?
+Does wine help with digestion?
+Are there any digestive problems caused by alcohol or stomach issues from alcohol misuse?
 And what is the connection between alcohol and gut health?
 If you’ve ever wondered what causes stomach inflammation or wanted to explore the link between alcohol and gastritis, alcohol and IBS, alcohol and ulcers, or alcohol and digestive cancer, it’s time to dig deeper.
 Let’s look at the connection more closely by examining five ways in which alcohol affects the stomach and digestive system.

 When it comes to alcohol and digestion, one of the first victims is the esophagus.
 Alcohol relaxes the lower esophageal sphincter (LES), the small ring of muscle separating our esophagus and stomach that keeps stomach acid right in the stomach where it belongs.
 However, when we drink alcohol, the LES gets a bit lax, and it allows some acid to leak back into the esophagus — a process known as acid reflux.